-- 1. In 2012/13 the Council received £117K from the Home Office Community Safety Fund to support Community Safety Partnership work.
-In 2012/2013 the Community Safety Fund transfers to the Police and Crime Commissioner. - 2.
-The transfer of the Community Safety Fund has no direct impact on the Council's base budget as the funding is treated as 'in year' income and expenditure, and there is no direct impact on existing services or posts.

-3. The Community Safety Partnership will need to consider how it will commission services and work when the fund transfers, and this will involve working with the Police and Crime Commissioner to identify alternative options for commissioning work.
+- 1. In 2012/2013 the Community Safety Fund transferred to the Police and Crime Commissioner (PCC). - 2.
+The transfer of the Community Safety Fund had no direct impact on the Council's base budget as the funding is treated as 'in year' income and expenditure, and there is no direct impact on existing services or posts. - 3.
+The Community Safety Partnership now considers how it commissions services and work, and this involves working with the PCC and partner agencies to identify alternative options for commissioning work.